-(Updated April 2017 - see bottom of article for recent development)
+(Published in July 2016 then updated April 2017 and June 2018 - see bottom of article for recent development)

 Just like many other people in the world, I always wanted to do a parachute jump.
 The idea I had in my head was to jump out of a plane, freefall for a short amount of time, deploy a parachute and then land safely.